Syrian literature: Literature of the Arab cultural renaissance (late 19th and early 20th century)

+Mention no longer the driver on his night journey and the wide striding camels, and give up talk of morning dew and ruins.

+I no longer have any taste for love songs on dwellings which already went down in seas of [too many] odes.

+So, too, the ghada, whose fire, fanned by the sighs of those enamored of it, cries out to the poets: "Alas for my burning!"

+If a steamer leaves with my friends on sea or land, why should I direct my complaints to the camels?

+— —Excerpt from Francis Marrash's Mashhad al-ahwal (1870), translated by Shmuel Moreh.

 In the late 19th and early 20th centuries, writers primarily from Egypt, Lebanon and Syria created a reform-oriented cultural movement that became known as the Nahda (Arab Renaissance) movement.
 Among other views, they argued that religion and scientific progress in their region are compatible.
 They viewed Islam as a viable basis for a modern Arab society, but at the same time called for a renewal of Islam in the spirit of the spirit of the age.
 In Syria, which was then still under Ottoman rule, intellectuals took part in the Nahda movement with their literary and programmatic works.

 Francis Marrash (1835–1874) was a Syrian writer and poet of the Nahda, who lived as a member of a cosmopolitan Melkite Greek Catholic family in Aleppo.
 Most of his works deal with science, history and religion, which he analyzed from a realist philosophical view.
 His 1865 novel Ghābat al-ḥaqq (Forest of Truth) has been called one of the first novels in the Arabic language.
 He was also influential in introducing French romanticism in the Arab world, especially through his use of poetic prose and prose poetry, of which his writings were the first examples in modern Arabic literature, according to literary scholar Salma Khadra Jayyusi.
 His modes of thinking and feeling, and ways of expressing them, have had a lasting influence on contemporary Arab thought and on the expatriate Mahjari poets.